-You may have seen the term “mAh” floating around when trying to find the perfect vape battery, or while doing your own research on a online vape shop.
+You may have seen the term “mAh” floating around when trying to find the perfect vape battery or while doing your own research on an online vape shop.
 This is a simple term actually, just to tell you how much battery life and capacity your device has.

 All right let’s start off with voltage.
-On the inside of your vape device there will be electrical cords, which is where the energy is flowing.
+On the inside of your vape device, there will be electrical cords, which is where the energy is flowing.
 Voltage is a measure of how much of this energy is moving throughout these circuits.
-There are usually different wires the energy will move through, but there are points where they charge meet.
+There are usually different wires the energy will move through, but there are points where the charge meets.
 At these points is where “voltage” is formed.
-The device used to get this surge of energy is called the atomizer coil, or vape coil which is located in your vape tank or pod we all fill with e liquid .
+The device used to get this surge of energy is called the atomizer coil, or vape coil which is located in your vape tank or pod we all fill with e-liquid.
 This is controlled by OHMS, but that is something we will get into later.

 These two power settings directly affect one another, changing the voltage changes the wattage and vice versa.

 Alright, this is where things may get a little confusing.
 Ohms are probably one of the most important things to take into consideration when using your vape mod.
 An Ohm is usually represented by the symbol “Ω”.
 This is yet another power that runs within your vape device.
 This is the power of resistance that is being measured, also known as OHMS LAW.